slimphp/Slim-Website/docs/v4/objects/request.md

 <figcaption>Figure 11: Get uploaded files</figcaption>
 </figure>

-Each object in the `$files` array is a instance of `Psr\Http\Message\UploadedFileInterface` and supports the following methods:
+Each object in the `$files` array is an instance of `Psr\Http\Message\UploadedFileInterface` and supports the following methods:

 * getStream()